-In order to gain the ‘full and relevant’ Level 3 qualification in England you will also need a pass in a Level 2 qualification in English and Maths, plus a suitable First Aid qualification.
+Please note: This NCFE CACHE qualification replaces the Diploma for the Children and Young People’s Workforce.
+To gain the ‘full and relevant’ Level 3 qualification in England you’ll need a Level 2 qualification in English and Maths, plus a suitable First Aid qualification.

 Theme 2: Legislation, frameworks and professional practice